Annapurna in the Monsoon Day 6: The Shrine of Dovan

 Much of the trek that day was mostly this - bamboo forest interspersed with stream crossings.

-Even though I’m actually quite used to picking my way across such crossings (they are not uncommon in Malaysia), my legs by the sixth trekking day were starting to feel like jelly, and not as steady as I would like.
+Even though I'm actually quite used to picking my way across such crossings (they are not uncommon in Malaysia's forest hikes), by the sixth trekking day my legs were starting to feel like jelly, and not as steady as I would like.
+(But at least the leg muscles were aching less after a Tiger Balm treatment the previous night.)

 I was profoundly grateful that I only had to cope with my day pack.
 I had never had to make these crossings with more weight than that; if you barely weigh 45kg, your centre of gravity quickly moves high up with any significant weight at all on your back.
 A couple times I was grateful for Devi's steadying hand, when my foot threatened to slip on slippery stone.